sugojs/sugo-server/README.md

 # **@sugo/server**

 Http server abstraction that includes the minimal dependencies for a express-like API.
+It extends the vanilla NodeJS Http Server, Http Request and Http Response.

 Router agnostic.
-It is recommended to use with [@sugo/router](https://www.npmjs.com/package/@sugo/router)
+It is recommended to use with [@sugo/router](https://www.npmjs.com/package/@sugo/router).

 The server implements: